Distracted Driving Accident Lawyers in Baton Rouge

 To collect damages from a negligent driver, you need to prove that they caused the accident through their negligence—if they were caught texting and driving, that’s strong evidence of their fault.
 This means you’re more likely to receive the damages you seek.

 Ensure your chances of success during the negotiation or litigation phase of your injury claim by hiring an experienced personal injury lawyer in Baton Rouge.
 Gordon McKernan Injury Attorneys have the experience and drive to find the evidence the other party was negligent while driving, and we can get you the compensation you need to heal from your injuries.

 What to Do If You’re the Victim of a Distracted Driving Accident in Baton Rouge

 If you or a loved one has been injured by a distracted driver, you could be facing medical bills, car repair costs, and the burden of lost work.
 While the law is on your side after such an event, finding the compensation you need to move on with your life is no sure bet.

 Insurance companies are built to maximize their profits, not pay you what you deserve for your injuries.
 They’ll offer to pay out the smallest amount legally possible, which can leave you with the bill for most of your damages.

 The Baton Rouge car accident lawyers at Gordon McKernan Injury Attorneys understand that it takes much more than the minimum to account for everything you’ve been through, and for the hardships you’re still facing.
-That’s why we’ve dedicated ourselves to fight for you and your rights, and will help you procure the maximum amount we can for you to heal—if we don’t win, you won’t owe us a dime!
+That’s why we’ve dedicated ourselves to fight for you and your rights, and will help you procure the maximum amount we can for you to heal.
+The G Guarantee means that if we don’t win, you won’t owe us a dime!